-Whole-school approach

-The Jigsaw Programme covers all areas of PSHE for the secondary phase including statutory RSE and Health Education.
+Whole-school approach: The Jigsaw Programme covers all areas of PSHEE for the primary and secondary phase including statutory RSE and Health Education.
 The table below gives the learning theme of each of the six Puzzles (units) and these are taught across the school; the learning deepens and broadens every year.

 Term Puzzle (Unit) Content Autumn 1: Being Me in My World Includes understanding my own identity and how I fit well in the class, school and global community.
 Jigsaw Charter established.
-Autumn 2: Celebrating Includes anti-bullying (cyber and homophobic bullying included) and

-Difference understanding difference, Equality Act Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Summer 1: nmer 1: Relationships Includes understanding friendship, family, intimate re other relationships, conflict resolution and communic bereavement and loss Summer 2: Changing Me Includes Relationships and Sex Education in the context of coping positively with change
+Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding difference, Equality Act Spring 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Summer 1: Relationships Includes understanding friendship, family, intimate relationships and other relationships, conflict resolution and communication skills, bereavement and loss Summer 2: Changing Me Includes Relationships and Sex Education in the context of coping positively with change

-At Appleford School we allocate tutor time to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
+At Appleford School we allocate 1 lesson to PSHEE each week in order to teach the PSHEE knowledge and skills in a developmental and age-appropriate way.